psvkaushik/Group50_Proj2/README.md

 # Task list
-- [ ] Initally , the software had separate implementaion for Linux, Windows or MAC .
+- [X] Initally , the software had separate implementaion for Linux, Windows or MAC .
 Now we have made sure the commands can be executed on all platforms without any dependancies
-- [ ] Also made an executable to setup the project on command line for ease of use for the user
+- [X] Also made an executable to setup the project on command line for ease of use for the user
-- [ ] Implemented a UI
+- [X] Implemented a UI
+- [ ] Provided feature to add custom commands and included instaructions on using template to create corressponding code

 # Contact us
-For any questions and contribution please contact: gits3_1@gmail.com
+For any questions and contribution please contact: gits3.1project@gmail.com

 Made with ❤️ on GitHub.